To the central content area

 :::

-Regarding the allegation made by Legislator Yang about the moda"seizing" land in the Dongmen market area, the moda categorically refutes such claims.
-The Taipei City Government has long decided to utilize the "Huaguang Special Zone 1" as the site for the Dongmen market redevelopment, while the Executive Yuan initially planned for the moda and other ministries to jointly occupy the land designated as "Huaguang Special Zone 2."
-This later changed to "XXing II Xing III."
-Neither the original "Huaguang Special Zone 2" nor the revised "Xing II Xing III" were ever designated by the Taipei City Government as the Dongmen market redevelopment site ("Huaguang Special Zone 1").
+Regarding the allegation made by Legislator Yang about the moda "seizing" land in the Dongmen market area, the moda categorically refutes such claims.
+The Taipei City Government has long decided to utilize the "Huaguang Special Zone 1" as the site for the Dongmen market redevelopment.
+At the same time, the Executive Yuan initially planned for the moda and other ministries to jointly occupy the land designated as "Huaguang Special Zone 2."
+This plan later changed to "行二行三(Xing II Xing III)."
+Neither the original "Huaguang Special Zone 2" nor the revised "行二行三(Xing II Xing III)" was ever designated by the Taipei City Government as the Dongmen market redevelopment site ("Huaguang Special Zone 1").
 Thus, there is no basis for the allegation of land acquisition or interference with the redevelopment project.

-The moda explains that during its initial establishment, it lacked suitable centralized office space, resulting in operations being spread across three locations.
-After confirming the unavailability of suitable state-owned properties through the Ministry of Finance's National Property Administration, a procurement process was initiated through open bidding.
-Among the two bidders,Shin Kong Life Insurance Co. offered the lower bid and was awarded the lease for several floors in the New Life Building, which currently serves as part of the Ministry's office space and the office of the Administration of Digital Industries .
-The Administration of Cyber Security remains at the Executive Yuan office.
+The moda explains that during its initial establishment, it needed more suitable centralized office space, resulting in operations spread across three locations, one of which includes the Yan-Ping Office given away by the National Communication Commission with limited capacity.
+After confirming the unavailability of suitable state-owned properties through the Ministry of Finance's National Property Administration, the moda initiated procurement process through open bidding.
+Among the two bidders, Shin Kong Life Insurance Co. offered the lower bid and was awarded the lease for several floors in the Shin Kong Life Tower, which currently serves as part of the moda's office space and the office of the Administration for Digital Industries.
+The Administration for Cyber Security remains at the Executive Yuan office.

-As the lease agreement expires in 2023, and considering the absence of suitable state-owned properties and the construction timeline for a permanent office building, the Ministry has opted to renew the lease through the procurement process ( 2024/1/1-2028/12/31, with three months rent-free).
+As the lease agreement expires in 2023, and considering the absence of suitable state-owned properties and the construction schedule for a permanent office building, the Ministry has opted to renew the lease through the procurement process ( 2024/1/1-2028/12/31, with three months rent-free).

 Regarding Legislator Hsu's inquiry about the meeting room and press room equipment expenses, the moda states that due to the initial setup constraints and cost-saving measures, the office initially adopted the furnishing arrangements of its predecessor.
-However, lacking large meeting rooms and video conferencing equipment, a procurement process was initiated in late 2022 to install conference systems, audio systems, video recording and playback systems, and online video conferencing equipment to facilitate virtual participation in international conferences.
+However, the setup needed large meeting rooms and video conferencing equipment; a procurement process was initiated in late 2022 to install conference systems, audio systems, video recording and playback systems, and online video conferencing equipment to facilitate virtual participation in international conferences.
 To ensure the quality of the meeting rooms, all related procurement budgets underwent a transparent tender process in accordance with government procurement regulations and were approved through three readings by the Legislative Yuan.

-The Ministry of Digital Affairs is actively seeking a permanent office space.
-The Executive Yuan originally planned to construct a joint office building on the "Huaguang Special Zone 2" site, to be occupied by the Public Construction Commission, the National Communications Commission, and the Ministry of Digital Affairs.
-However, in January 2024, the Executive Yuan convened a meeting on office space, resulting in the decision to relocate the Ministry of Digital Affairs to the "Xing II Xing III" site along with other ministries.
-Regardless of whether it is the original "Huaguang Special Zone 2" or the revised "Xing II Xing III," neither were designated by the Taipei City Government as the Dongmen market redevelopment site ("Huaguang Special Zone 1").
+The moda is actively seeking permanent office space.
+The Executive Yuan originally planned to construct a joint office building on the "Huaguang Special Zone 2" site, occupied by the Public Construction Commission, the National Communications Commission, and the Ministry of Digital Affairs.
+However, in January 2024, the Executive Yuan convened a meeting on office space, resulting in the decision to relocate the moda to the "Xing II Xing III" site along with other ministries.
+Regardless of whether it is the original "Huaguang Special Zone 2" or the revised 行二行三(Xing II Xing III)," neither was designated by the Taipei City Government as the Dongmen market redevelopment site ("Huaguang Special Zone 1").
 Thus, there is no situation of seizing land or interfering with the redevelopment project.

 Go Top